 - Log into Google Analytics

-- In the platform’s header region, click on the dropdown menu that contains a number followed by a site name (example: 1000 my-site).
-Select a site report to view the analytics (CMS site reports are listed under Views).
+- In the platform’s header region, click on the dropdown menu that contains the subproperty followed by "360" (example: University Communications & Marketing 360).

 I’ve heard about Google Analytics 4.
 What do I need to know?